bmuellerhstat/wd/README.md

 * To open that link:
   * On a Mac: <kbd>COMMAND</kbd>+**click**
   * On a Windows/Chromebook: <kbd>CONTROL</kbd>+**click**
+* Then click on the file you want to preview.
 * As it says, press <kbd>CONTROL</kbd>+<kbd>C</kbd> to stop the server